surjeetprj/parjapatisportsacademy/README.md

 # parjapatisportsacademy
-Fully Dynamic Sports Academy Website
+Fully Dynamic Sports Academy Website where a single or multiple persons can manage Academic activites.